eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/getting-familiar.md

 To revert to the default configuration, you can always run `iofogctl configure default-namespace default`.

-Next, we will use the default namespace while exploring `iofogctl` functionality.
+Next, you will use the default namespace while exploring `iofogctl` functionality.

 ## View Edge Compute Network Details

-Once we are connected to a live ECN, we can go ahead and do some introspection.
+Once you are connected to a live ECN, you can go ahead and do some introspection.

 Try to display individual resources or all resources within a namespace with the get command: